Great Famine (Ireland): Landlords and tenants

 It would be impossible adequately to describe the privations which they [the Irish labourer and his family] habitually and silently endure ... in many districts their only food is the potato, their only beverage water ... their cabins are seldom a protection against the weather ... a bed or a blanket is a rare luxury ... and nearly in all their pig and a manure heap constitute their only property.

 The Commissioners concluded they could not "forbear expressing our strong sense of the patient endurance which the labouring classes have exhibited under sufferings greater, we believe, than the people of any other country in Europe have to sustain".
-The Commission stated that bad relations between landlord and tenant were principally responsible for this suffering.
+The commission stated that poor relations between landlord and tenant were principally responsible for this suffering.
 Landlords were described in evidence before the commission as "land sharks", "bloodsuckers", and "the most oppressive species of tyrant that ever lent assistance to the destruction of a country".

-As any improvement made on a holding by a tenant became the property of the landlord when the lease expired or was terminated, the incentive to make improvements was limited.
-Most tenants had no security of tenure on the land; as tenants "at will", they could be turned out whenever the landlord chose.
-The only exception to this arrangement was in Ulster where, under a practice known as "tenant right", a tenant was compensated for any improvement they made to their holding.
+Because any improvement a tenant made on a holding became the landlord's property when the lease expired or was terminated, tenants had limited incentive to make improvements.
+Most tenants had no security of tenure on the land; as tenants "at will", they could be evicted at the landlord's discretion.
+The only exception to this arrangement was in Ulster, where, under a practice known as "tenant right", tenants were compensated for any improvements they made to their holdings.
 According to Woodham-Smith, the commission stated that "the superior prosperity and tranquillity of Ulster, compared with the rest of Ireland, were due to tenant right".

-Landlords in Ireland often used their powers without compunction, and tenants lived in dread of them.
-Woodham-Smith writes that, in these circumstances, "industry and enterprise were extinguished and a peasantry created which was one of the most destitute in Europe".
+Landlords in Ireland often used their powers without compunction, and tenants lived in fear of them.
+Woodham-Smith writes that, under these circumstances, "industry and enterprise were extinguished and a peasantry created which was one of the most destitute in Europe".